Banachiewicz (crater): Description

-There are two small impact craters of note within the interior: Banachiewicz B is adjacent to the western rim, while the smaller, former Banachiewicz F crater—renamed by the IAU as "Knox-Shaw"—lies on the eastern floor of the walled inner plain.
-It is located closer to the midpoint, and 12 km in circumference.
-It was named after British astronomer Harold Knox-Shaw.
-Knox-Shaw is a bowl-shaped formation of the type that is found over much of the lunar surface.
+There are two small impact craters of note within the interior: Banachiewicz B is adjacent to the western rim, while the smaller Knox-Shaw lies closer to the midpoint on the eastern floor.
+The latter was previously named Banachiewicz F. It is a bowl-shaped formation 13.44 km in diameter.
 The rim is circular and the inner walls slope down to a small interior floor at the midpoint.
 It is not significantly eroded and has no other distinguishing features.
+This formation was named after British astronomer Harold Knox-Shaw (1885-1970) by the IAU in 1973.